cdrummey216/whoami/whoami.md

 ### (3) To exist, a _verb_; existence, a _noun_;

 I doubt, I think, therefore I am, because I exist.
 Existence is a fascinating topic.
 There are some that might ask, 'Why?
 Who cares?
 Its implied in all things, so why does it merit discussion in the first place?'
 I understand the skepticism, 'existence' has so much finality associated with it.
 But, it _is_.
 It is simple and unifying.
 Everything exists.
 This book.
 Your eyes, reading this.
 Its all real.
 So, _'this' around us_ is the sum total of what has existed, because everything that _will ever_ happen _will_ proceed from the past.
 We are like boats riding the opening salvo of _liquid time_, which burst forth like floodgates releasing a river that flows on forever.
 Existence is simply a foundational truth, so foundational that it is easily overlooked.
 It denotes a binary state.
 You either exist or you don't.
 Do you exist?
 I will always tell you that I exist.
 It is foundational element of who I am because _existing_ is a source of truth in my life.
 It has always been true that I exist, and I intend to exist for the rest of my life.
 The simplest truth that 'I exist' is the pillar upon which the sense of self is built.  _My 'I'_ and your 'I' and our neighbor's 'I'.
 Its the person in your shoes, and the pair of shoes next to you.
 But, what is a sense of self?
 Can it be observed and defined?
-The self is the internal perception of and relation to the present each and every one us possesses.
+The Self is the internal perception of and relation to the present each and every one us possesses.
 Our 'I'.
 This 'thing' is capable of knowing and understanding and remembering and creating.
 And what are the limits of perception when its in unison with reality?
 Each 'self' determines the identity that it manifests in reality as self-expression.
 This truth that 'I exist' also serves as a benchmark for other, more complex truths.
 But, is the truth _real_?
 In other words, does it exist _like me_?
 Can I observe something real to confirm it?
 Truth is that which is true or in accordance with fact or reality.
 Truth can also be a belief that is accepted as true.
 So, when I _know_ that I _exist_, it means that I will also to confirm some aspect of truth about my reality.
 I can waive my arms in the air.
 I can skip that day at the gym because I forgot fresh socks.
 We make choices and do things.
 We are a unit in reality that is aware of itself.
 Great, so what?
 I know I exist and I also know that rent is due, whats the point?
-Well, its important because it means that _truth_ is both perceived and defined by the self.
+Well, its important because it means that _truth_ is both perceived and defined by the Self.
 And, at minimum, I can define the truth about my self and my idenity.
 So, who am I (1,  a thing in reality)?
 What is 'I' (ϕ, this thing that perceives reality)?
 How does 'I' (1/ϕ, this thing that interacts with reality) manifest in reality?
 How does it perceive?
 What does it mean that I can perceive the reality that I exist in?
 How does this inform my approach to living in reality?

-In order to be aware of any truth in existence, the self ('I') must be able to perceive the reality that the self ('I') exists and is made real through self-expression.
-In this way, the self is the unification of perception and reality.
+In order to be aware of any truth in existence, the Self ('I') must be able to perceive the reality that the Self ('I') exists and is made real through self-expression.
+In this way, the Self is the unification of perception and reality.
 So what?
 I know _the truth that I exist_, where does that get me?
 Well, you have a thing in reality that perceives its existence and knows/understands what truth is.
 The autonomy of self must decide what their relationship with truth is like.
 I believe truth to be the highest outcome in all things.
 Truth is ubiquitous and all encompassing.
 It is hidden and revealed and mined by perception to the depths of inquiry.
 Truth connects our minds with reality.
 It connects other things in reality.
 It can connect others as a network of truths.
 A truth is a truth, so who could compare them?
 Either possesses the property of truth and are in accord with reality.
 What is more real?
 Personal truth or observable truth?
 Both truths are real, aren't they?
-Yes, and its because the self, _this_ perceiver of the truth, exists.
+Yes, and its because the Self, _this_ perceiver of the truth, exists.

 ### (4) Living, a _noun_; to live, a _verb_;
 What is 'living'?
 How to live?
 Living is a persistent state of being, a state that requires a response to stimuli at all times.
-The manner in which the self responds to a stimulus at the present moment is ultimately an opportunity to meet the ideal self.
+The manner in which the Self responds to a stimulus at the present moment is ultimately an opportunity to meet the ideal self.
 But, what is 'ideal'?
-The _ideal_ is ultimately a choice that must be made by the self that attributes a value to a thought pattern or an action through time invested.
+The _ideal_ is ultimately a choice that must be made by the Self that attributes a value to a thought pattern or an action through time invested.
 Personally, I like woodworking.
 I like the precision, the tools, the practical and creative opportunities.
 Some people like family, cars, computers, board games, all sorts of things.
 The point is that its all about time, and a special type of time.
 This particular type of time is perception, which is summary of time between the entrance and the exit of existence.
 Time has value and we transfer that value to the things we care about through our individual thoughts and actions.
-At each opportunity to act, therefore, the self must choose _how_ to act.
+At each opportunity to act, therefore, the Self must choose _how_ to act.
 How to be good?
 How to be true?
 How to be The Good Samaritan with the honest truth?
 The ideals of good and truth in thoughts and actions is like using intention to change reality.
 Good, Truth.
-The various means by which the self is externalized (i.e. self expression) that occur over a lifetime represent the identity of the self.
+The various means by which the Self is externalized (i.e. self expression) that occur over a lifetime represent the identity of the Self.

-Living with complexity means that, not only is the self asking 'Is this the ideal?' at every opporunity, but also its will is threatened to be overcome by an irrational, persistent need.
-Addiction, trauma, and contradictory thought patterns will disrupt the self's ability to respond adequately in real-time.
-In such circumstance, an individual is experiencing intrusive thoughts that deviate the self along the path to the ideal.
+Living with complexity means that, not only is the Self asking 'Is this the ideal?' at every opporunity, but also its will is threatened to be overcome by an irrational, persistent need.
+Addiction, trauma, and contradictory thought patterns will disrupt the Self's ability to respond adequately in real-time.
+In such circumstance, an individual is experiencing intrusive thoughts that deviate the Self along the path to the ideal.

 ### (5) Form, a _noun_;
-The self is the inside of the shell and the outside of the shell.
+The Self is the inside of the shell and the outside of the shell.
 Function due to form.

 The body will always have a sense of self because the physical form of a body necessitates the presence of a sense of self.
 A unique body will generate a distinct sense of self to fill the shell.
 The body is the shell from which each and every individual's sense of self is poured out into the world.
 So, 'how do you express your 'self' into the world?' becomes an important question.

 The body is also the shell in which the liquidity of 'self' is held.
 I know I am but, who am I?
 And, what is 'I'?
 How do I perceive and define my 'self'?
 The body as a shell, then, is rising to fullness with the liquidity of self.
 The individual identity is a product of the 'self' and persists through time as memory.

 ### (6) Truth, a _noun_;
 The truth unites perception and reality. _What is real_ is the input into _what is perceived_.
-When perception reflects the truth in reality, the self defines 'truth'/'being truthful' to be the highest outcome for the self.
+When perception reflects the truth in reality, the Self defines 'truth'/'being truthful' to be the highest outcome for the Self.
 Perception will harmonize with reality upon truth and, the simple and observable truths are often the most useful.
 These truths are repeatable thought patterns in the way we perceive and are demonstrated through reality.

-An example of a universal truth about _the self_ is that they all share in hope.
+An example of a universal truth about _the Self_ is that they all share in hope.
 We hope alone and against all odds, or together as a tribe or a nation or a world.
 Each and every one of us lives with a hope, a core and internalized ideal.
 Hope will spurn the individual onwards through labor, toil, and strife.
 Hope is powerful.
 Hope will never let you sink when your expectation is to float down the river at the bidding of the current.
 We are floating on liquid time.

 ### (6) Abyss, a _noun_;
 Anything profound, unfathomable, or infinite.